Back to Blog

 pscale deploy-request deploy mydb feature-x

 Deploy requests include schema diff review and deploy non-blocking migrations.
 More structured workflow, especially valuable for schema changes.
+Their Postgres branching is currently much simpler, offering development branches but no ability to create deploy requests and merge into production.

 Scale-to-Zero